The neighbood's large flower bed located at the intersections of Hillcrest Avenue, Martin Terrace, and Taylor Street

 The Board approved an expenditure of $2000 from our surplus funds to make a contribution to the State College Food Bank.
 The check was presented to Executive Director, Allayn Beck, pictured at left.
 Local business man, Ted Oyler of Diversified Asset Planners, had an initiative with Lambda Chi Alpha fraternity to match what they collected for the Food Bank.
 Ted and Jeff Leo are both fraternity alumni so our gift was pooled in their challenge which helped reach their target resulting in extra funds being contributed to the Food Bank.
 Just a perfect example of friends, students and neighbors working together to make a positive difference in our Happy Valley community.
 Many families in the State College area are facing hardships and our neighborhood gift provides a helping hand toward the Food Bank's goal to provide food security so no one goes hungry in our community.

 Pictured at left: Association president Jeff Leo, Board Member Cathy Dauler and volunteer community members who maintain the large flower bed.
 Each year, the association recognizes the efforts of community members to improve and beautify College Heights This year's College Heights Appearance award was given to this group in appreciation of their efforts.
 The garden is a source of pride in the neighborhood for everyone's enjoyment.
 The group is always looking for additional help to weed or add plants.
-If you want to help, contact Julianna Klara Chaszar at jxc50@psu.edu.
+If you want to help, contact Julianna Chaszar at jkcotthon@verizon.net.

 Our voting precinct is always looking to fill shifts for our elections.
 If you have a desire to get involved in the civic process, it is never too early to get started.
 Clerks and inspectors are needed for half or full day shifts during primary and regular elections.
 Training is provided.
 If you are interested in learning more, please contact Dan Hendey at dhenday11@gmail.com.